Into Film Clubs

 Use this resource to explore internet safety with 11-16 year olds using film.

 A film guide that looks at Steve Jobs (2015), exploring its key topics and themes through informal discussion.

-A film guide that looks at The Fifth Estate (2013), exploring its key topics and themes through informal discussion.
+A film guide that looks at The Social Network (2010), exploring its key topics and themes through informal discussion.

 A resource focusing on promoting discussion around risky behaviour and issues relevant to young people.

 Visually peerless example of Hollywood coming to terms with computers, in which programmer Kevin Flynn get sucked into a game.